-However, only three permissively wordedi inherently safer system recommendations were made, none of which addressed sulfidation corrosion or piping metallurgy.
+Costa County's guidance on the IST checklist states that some items may need to be reviewed by a team that is outside the PHA team in order to involve people with the required expertise.
+Chevron utilized the Contra Costa County inherently safer technologies checklist (IST Checklist) during the 2009 crude unit PHA.
+However, only three permissively worded inherently safer system recommendations were made, none of which addressed sulfidation corrosion or piping metallurgy.
 In addition, Chevron performed the checklist analysis using the same individuals who conducted the PHA despite Contra Costa County's guidance to involve other personnel with additional expertise.
 Performing a superficial analysis, Chevron failed to adequately consider inherently safer systems like improved metallurgy for corrosion resistance.
 For instance, the checklist prompted: "Use corrosion resistant material?"
 In response, Chevron stated that "vessel specifications and piping classifications include a conservative wall thickness and an appropriate corrosion allowance for each service."
 No mention is given to improving metallurgy to reduce corrosion.
 There is also no documented analysis regarding potential materials with enhanced corrosion resistance.
 There was no documentation of the inherently safer technologies analysis, and no inherently safer alternatives were documented.
 The checklist as applied by Chevron was a "check-the-box" exercise.
 Chevron Richmond PHAs were thus not an effective means of driving inherent safety.
 The table below gives a sample of the IST checklist questions along with the associated Chevron responses.ii

-Contra Costa County Checklist Question Chevron IST Analysis Use Corrosion resistant materials?
-Vessel specifications and piping classifications include a conservative wall thickness and an appropriate corrosion allowance for each service.
-Use smallest diameter piping?
+Contra Costa County Checklist Question Chevron IST Analysis Use smallest diameter piping?
 Piping sizes are the smallest possible for the capacity of the unit.
 Substitute less hazardous raw materials?
 Raw materials in use are of minimal hazard.
 Dilute hazardous raw materials?
 Raw materials currently dilute where applicable.
 Minimize off-site impacts? #4 Crude Unit is located at a distance from public areas.
 Easy operation of valves designed to prevent inadvertent error?
-In general, valves are arranged in a logical manner. madvertent error: Dining alossifications include a consequetive well Piping classifications include a conservative wall Increasing wall strength? thickness and an appropriate corrosion allowance for each service.
+In general, valves are arranged in a logical manner.
+Increasing wall strength?
+Piping classifications include a conservative wall thickness and an appropriate corrosion allowance for each service.